Contribute to Tate Papers

 Submissions are initially assessed by the Managing Editor and if judged potentially suitable are then peer reviewed by specialists in the field using the double blind peer review process.
 A reviewer may recommend acceptance of a text, acceptance subject to revisions, resubmission with revisions, or rejection.
 Where revisions are sought, authors will be asked to amend their texts, which may then be subject to further assessment by a peer reviewer before being edited.
 Please note that all texts are rigorously edited for content, structure, style and accessibility of language, and authors may need to agree or themselves make changes to the text at this stage within the timeframe stipulated by the Managing Editor to be included in the journal.

 A number of Tate Papers articles originate from presentations first made in seminars or conferences, but authors should note that these should be thoroughly revised and, as necessary, reworked in order to meet the needs of readers and the standards expected of scholarly articles.
 Articles are accepted for publication only if judged to be of a suitable standard and relevant to the aims of Tate Papers, and in this the judgement of the Managing Editor is final.

 Word limits and formatting

-Articles should normally not be less than 4,000 words and are typically approximately 5,000–8,000 words, though they can be longer.
+Articles should normally not be less than 4,000 words and are typically approximately 5,000–8,000 words, although they can be longer.
 They should be written in British English, single-spaced throughout, presented in 12-point Calibri (including headings, endnotes and captions).
 They also need to contain the following elements in the following order:

 - Key words (for the purpose of searching)